joshuastay/Basic-Login-Code/README.md

 To Use:

--import login.py
+-download and import login.py

--construct LoginCredentials object. [objectname = LoginCredentials()]
+-construct LoginCredentials object. [objectname = login.LoginCredentials()]

 -call on new_login method to create a new set of credentials.
 Takes no arguments, returns nothing.